open-metadata/OpenMetadata/openmetadata-docs-v1/content/v1.0.0/connectors/database/azuresql/index.md

 - **Username**: Specify the User to connect to AzureSQL.
 It should have enough privileges to read all the metadata.
 - **Password**: Password to connect to AzureSQL.
 - **Host and Port**: Enter the fully qualified hostname and port number for your AzureSQL deployment in the Host and Port field.
-- **Database (Optional)**: The database of the data source is an optional parameter, if you would like to restrict the metadata reading to a single database.
+- **Database**: The database of the data source is an optional parameter, if you would like to restrict the metadata reading to a single database.
 If left blank, OpenMetadata ingestion attempts to scan all the databases.
-- **Driver (Optional)**: Connecting to AzureSQL requires ODBC driver to be installed.
+- **Driver**: Connecting to AzureSQL requires ODBC driver to be installed.
 Specify ODBC driver name in the field.
 You can download the ODBC driver from [here](https://learn.microsoft.com/en-us/sql/connect/odbc/download-odbc-driver-for-sql-server?view=sql-server-ver16).
 In case of docker or kubernetes deployment this driver comes out of the box with version  `ODBC Driver 18 for SQL Server`.
 - **Connection Options (Optional)**: Enter the details for any additional connection options that can be sent to AzureSQL during the connection.
 These details must be added as Key-Value pairs.
 - **Connection Arguments (Optional)**: Enter the details for any additional connection arguments such as security or protocol configs that can be sent to AzureSQL during the connection.
 These details must be added as Key-Value pairs.